catboy-catfish/awesome-d3d11-learn/README.md

 - [3dgep: Forward vs Deferred vs Forward+ Rendering with DirectX 11] - A large article that details how to implement a forward rendering pipeline, a deferred pipeline, a Forward+ (clustered forward) pipeline, experiment setup and benchmarking results and a downloadable demo.
 It also includes code samples throughout, though not the complete source code at the end, and compares/analyzes the three rendering algorithms.
 - [TutorialsPoint - DirectX](https://www.tutorialspoint.com/directx/index.htm) - An unstructured heap of random DirectX documentation without any samples or examples.
 - [NVIDIA GameWorks - Direct3D Graphics/Compute Samples](https://docs.nvidia.com/gameworks/content/gameworkslibrary/graphicssamples/d3d_samples/d3d_samples.htm) - Seven samples and example projects from the NVIDIA GameWorks library, all of which seem to use D3D11. it includes deferred contexts, an implementation of FXAA 3.1, deinterleaved texturing, anti-aliased deferred rendering, advanced motion blur, a compute filter and soft shadows respectively.
 They have explanations but I haven't found the source code yet.

+## Books
+- [Chris Rose: Direct3D Succintly, 2014](https://www.syncfusion.com/ebooks/direct3d) - A free ebook which teaches you how to create 3D applications using C++ and DirectX 11.
+Involves setting up a project, an overview of Direct3D and HLSL, asset loading, texture mapping, lighting techniques and user input.
+Requires Visual Studio 2012 in order to follow.
+The ebook can either be downloaded or read online.

 ## Courses
-- [Udemy, Ole Holthe: DirectX 11 Programming](https://www.udemy.com/course/directx11/?couponCode=SKILLS4SALEA) - Normally costs $39.99.
+- [Udemy, Ole Holthe: DirectX 11 Programming](https://www.udemy.com/course/directx11/?couponCode=SKILLS4SALEA) - Highest price: $39.99.
 Old tutorial hosted on Udemy and written by Ole Holthe.
 Covers more parts of DirectX than just Direct3D such as input and audio.
 Deals with making an example DirectX program, 2D and 3D graphics, text rendering, input devices, shaders and effects, cameras, models, audio, asset importing and exporting, and also using DirectX 9 and 10.
 Outdated, uses Visual Studio 2010 but also contains a chapter for converting to Visual Studio 2012.

 ## Repositories
 - [brainexcerpts: winAPI_basic_window](https://github.com/brainexcerpts/winAPI_basic_window) - Vaillant's example of the creation of a window using the Windows API.
 - [DXUT](https://github.com/microsoft/DXUT) - a GLUT-like DirectX window manager well suited for sample code or demos.